Zuhaitz-dev/TOMAT-OS/README.md

 ## Installation & Usage

-TOMAT-OS requires a GCC cross-compiler, GRUB for booting, and QEMU for testing.
+TOMAT-OS requires a GCC cross-compiler, GRUB for booting, and QEMU for testing (VirtualBox available too *now*).
 Clone the repository, compile the kernel, and run it in an emulator to see it in action.

 ```bash